mariokleteckii/franka_emika_genetic_algorithm/README.md

 5. run .jar `java -jar ~/NextMove/target/NextMove-0.0.1-SNAPSHOT.jar 0.3 -0.4 0.65 0 0 0 1`

 Minimal number of arguments is 7 (respresent next position).
-Eighth argument is population size (recommended 15) and ninth argument is the maximum number of generations of algorithm.
+Eighth argument is population size (by default 15) and ninth argument is the maximum number of generations of algorithm (by default 10).